rgwch/ioBroker.dingz/README.md

 With this adapter, Dingz can control anything in the ioBroker ecosystem.

+Note: This version supports a limited subset of Dingz features:
+- act on single/double/long press of any of the buttons
+- read thermometer value

 ## Hardware installation

 Please refer to the informations on the product's homepage.
 You'll need to connect to the mains power.
 Depending on the laws of the country where you live, this is only legal for professional electricians.
 In any case it's dangerous.
 So better call an electrician anyway.

-Besides tha mains current connection, one to four of the switches can connect to lights, sun blinds, electric heating valves and others.
-Unconnected switches can still be operated by software and issue random commands over WiFi.
+Besides the mains current connection, any or all of the buttons can connect to lights, sun blinds, electric heating valves and others.
+Unconnected buttons can still be operated by software and issue random commands over WiFi.

 ## Software Installation